 Competition culture in Europe

-Participating countries, surveyed by A10, are: Albania (Saimir Kristo), Austria (Anne Isopp), Bosnia and Herzegovina (Elsa Turkusic), Bulgaria (Aneta Vasileva), Czech Republic (Osamu Okamura), Finland (Tarja Nurmi), Germany (Florian Heilmeyer), Greece (Petros Phokaides), Ireland (Emmett Scanlon), Italy (Zaira Magliozzi), Kosovo (Vjollca Limani), Latvia (Ieva Zibarte), Lithuania (Ruta Leitaneite), Norway (Joachim Skajaa) and Poland (Hubert Trammer).
+Participating countries in 2017, surveyed by A10, were: Albania (Saimir Kristo), Austria (Anne Isopp), Bosnia and Herzegovina (Elsa Turkusic), Bulgaria (Aneta Vasileva), Czech Republic (Osamu Okamura), Finland (Tarja Nurmi), Germany (Florian Heilmeyer), Greece (Petros Phokaides), Ireland (Emmett Scanlon), Italy (Zaira Magliozzi), Kosovo (Vjollca Limani), Latvia (Ieva Zibarte), Lithuania (Ruta Leitaneite), Norway (Joachim Skajaa) and Poland (Hubert Trammer).
 The Netherlands have been surveyed by Cilly Jansen, Architectuur Lokaal), United Kingdom has been researched by (Walter Menteth, Project Compass).
 Overall coordination: Indira van ‘t Klooster.
 Find out more about the A10 correspondents here.